vizinbali/vizinbali.github.io/_posts/2019-11-04-makeovermonday-w44-2019.md

 ---
-title: Makeover Monday Week 44 2019 - Where and When Would You Like to be in Europe?
+title: Makeover Monday Week 44 2019 - Where and when would you like to be in Europe?
 tags:
 - Makeover Monday
 - Tableau Public